Immunisation Advisory Centre, New Zealand: COVID-19 (2020-2021)

 The COVID-19 pandemic arrived in New Zealand early in 2020, with the first case reported on 28 February and the first fatality reported on 29 March, the same week that New Zealand declared a state of national emergency and went into a complete lock-down.

 In addition to providing independent information, in February 2021 the Ministry of Health contracted IMAC to provide training to staff who will administer the vaccines.

-The COVID-19 vaccination rollout which started in March 2021 is the biggest such program ever undertaken in NZ, so the IMAC briefed Members of Parliament on the how the available vaccines work and the international data about effectiveness and side effects, advised the government on development of the four-stage vaccination framework, and worked closely with the medical profession to educate and co-ordinate the doctors.
+The COVID-19 vaccination rollout which started in March 2021 is the biggest such program ever undertaken in NZ, so the IMAC briefed Members of Parliament on how the available vaccines work and the international data about effectiveness and side effects, advised the government on development of the four-stage vaccination framework, and worked closely with the medical profession to educate and co-ordinate the doctors.

 Spokespeople from IMAC frequently provide commentary to the media on the status of the vaccination programme.